zachsain/phase-1-functions-lab/README.md

   cents per foot (not including 400, which are free!).
 Then Scuber charges a flat fare for a distance over 2000 feet and under 2500 feet.
 Finally, Scuber does not allow any rides over 2500 feet — the function returns `'cannot travel that far'` if a ride over 2500 feet is requested.

+// functions are abstractions that allow us to execute code blocks within a single line of code 400